akauppi/3sleeves-api/design/Streams API.md

 wss://host:port/path[/...]/[&at=<offset>|0][&filter=logs|paths]
 ```

-The stream will carry information about the logs created under this path.
+The stream will carry information about the logs and sub-paths created under this path (not recursively).

 The `at` parameter (similar to the one used in Status `GET`) allows to "rewind" the creation "stream": 0 lists all the logs from the oldest to the most recent (and continues streaming newcomers).
 The order is always the same, and the logs never get deleted (part of our design criteria; we need to think what to do if someone deletes them on the implementation side).

 Without such a parameter one could get a directory listing, or otherwise "know" that there are 11 logs.
 Then, listening "from now on" could miss logs created between those two instances (listing and subscribing).
 By using `at=11` the client can be assured that it gets all announcements.

+---
+Note: A third way would be to *always* rewind from the beginning, i.e. always list all the entries.
+This might be the simplest way for implementing, and there's no real down side to it, except that applications only interested in new entries would need to skip the initial batch (we can provide it in one batch, and provide an empty batch if the directory is currently empty, so all they need to do is skip the first batch).

 The information per log entry / sub-path can be:

 - name

-- creation: time and uid
-- sealing: time and uid (if sealed)
+If the client wants more info, they should use the `status` call.

 Access requirements: